pmeurer/Non-stationary-time-series-attribution-for-heatwaves-over-Europe/README.md

 ## Workflow notes & Computational requirements

-To ensure reproducibility, all relevant scripts are available as separate files.
+To ensure reproducibility, all relevant steps are available as jupyter notebook.
-The data is provided in standardized formats (e.g., NetCDF), which can be used seamlessly across all tools.

 The software versions used to run the analyses are the following: